Global Trade Corner

 Brandenburg is renowned as the state of nature, water and cultural heritage.
 The region is full of palaces and parks, stately homes and gardens.
 Amongst them is the most famous Palace of Sanssouci.
 The picturesque castle with its fountains and vineyard terraces is part of Europe’s most significant and extensive park areas that it also hosts the Neues Palais, which is the last large castle complex in Prussian baroque style.
 Throughout the year, the cultural heritage is highlighted with concerts and performances such as the Potsdamer Schlössernacht (Night of the Palaces).The person who designed Sanssouci Palace was no one less than Prussian king Frederick the Great himself.
 Frederick was the happiest during his newlywed life at Rheinsberg Palace, an imposing town surrounded by lakes of the Ruppin region.
 If you are interested in the European history Brandenburg will not disappoint you: there are many stunning places ranging from royal palaces, gothic churches and monasteries, to GDR-heritage and industrial culture.
 Apart of the palaces and gardens film-making has a long tradition in Brandenburg’s capital.
 It started in the 1920s when great movie stars like Marlene Dietrich produced movies here in Potsdam-Babelsberg.
 Today, national and international productions such as Inglourious Basterds by Tarantino are shot in Europe’s oldest film complex.
-Further Highlights: The Tree-Top Path in Beelitz-Heilstätten, Art Museum Barberini and the Cecilienhof Palace in Potsdam, where the Potsdam Conference will celebrate its 76 year anniversary next year and which will be honored with a special exhibition.
+Further Highlights: The Tree-Top Path in Beelitz-Heilstätten, Art Museum Barberini and the Cecilienhof Palace in Potsdam, where the Potsdam Conference took place in the summer of 1945, also attract visitors.
+Since 2022, Potsdam has been one attraction richer: DAS MINSK Kunsthaus in Potsdam, where modern and contemporary art is on display.

 The TMB-Tourismus Marketing Brandenburg GmbH is a cooperation partner of the initiative “Tolerantes Brandenburg” (Tolerant Brandenburg), initiated by the state of Brandenburg.
 The declaration of this commitment is to prevent racism and discrimination against foreign people.